AppInlet/Lockers_Shopify/README.md

 ### 2. Select TCG Locker Method [🔼](#table-of-contents)

-Add your shipping address and select the TCG Locker method (Confirm TCG Locker on the next page) at checkout.
+Add your shipping address and select the TCG Locker method at checkout.
+You will be able to confirm your TCG Locker selection on the Thank You page after completing your order.
 Ensure you have access to the email used at checkout, as it will receive the OTP pin required to submit your shipment.

 > ![TCG Locker Guide](/assets/tcg-locker/2-select-tcg-locker-method.png)

 ### 3. Complete TCG Locker Destination Selection [🔼](#table-of-contents)

-On the post-purchase page, click the **Confirm** button.
+On the Thank You page, click the **Confirm** button.

 > ![TCG Locker Guide](/assets/tcg-locker/3-complete-tcg-locker-destination-selection.png)